-Neuschwanstein Castle / Bavaria
+Neuschwanstein Castle Tour

-We pick you up!
+we pick you up

-King Ludwig II. and his NEUSCHWANSTEIN
+King Ludwig II. and his Neuschwanstein

 Neuschwanstein Castle is the most famous castle of all by far and attracts around 1.5 million visitors every year.
 Together with the castle visit, the visit of the Marienbrücke and the magnificent view, this excursion is an unforgettable experience.

-Neuschwanstein Castle – a dream made of stone
+Neuschwanstein – a dream made of stone

 In 1869, the foundation stone for Castle Neuschwanstein was laid and until the mysterious death of King Ludwig II in 1886 in Starnberg Lake the construction work was in full swing.
 From this point, however, all work was immediately stopped and barely 7 weeks after the death of the king, the castle was opened to the public as a museum.
 The reason for this was obvious: King Ludwig II was heavily in debt.